esciencecenter-digital-skills/Natural-language-processing/episodes/03-embeddings.md

 sentence = [4, 0, 3, 2, 4, 1]
 ```

 This approach is much more efficient as it links each word to one numeric identifier.
-However, the choice for this identifier is quite arbitrary -- why does it mean that cat is 0?
+However, the choice for this identifier is quite arbitrary -- what does it mean that cat is 0?
 Does it change anything if it is encoded as 2?
 Moreover, there is no way to represent the relationship among words, e.g., how `cat`/0 relates to `mat`/1 ?
 So with this approach we gain in efficiency, but still we don't solve the problem of encoding semantic and syntactic information present in the text.

 ## Word embeddings

 A Word Embedding is a word representation type that maps words in a numerical manner (i.e., into vectors), however, differently from the approaches above, it organises information into an *efficient*, i.e., *dense*, representation in which semantic and syntactic features in the text are preserved.
 In this representation, words are described in a multidimensional space whereby similar words have a similar encoding.
-This allows us to describe them fully, and make comparison among words.
+This allows us to describe them fully, and make comparisons among words.

 Since word embeddings are essentially vectors, let's see an example to get familiar with the idea of representing things into vectors.
 We use again the word `cat` and we try to describe this animal based on its characteristics.
 For instance, its furriness.
 Let's say that we measured the cat's furriness (in some magical way) and we found out that a cat has a score of `70` in furriness.